 Keswick is one of the best places to visit in the Lake District.
-Surrounded by beautiful mountain scenery, sitting on the shores of Derwentwater, and with plenty on offer in the town itself, it’s hard to know where to start!
-We’re here to let you know all the things you should definitely to do on your first ever trip to Keswick.
-And chances are it won’t be your last!
+Surrounded by beautiful mountain scenery, sitting on the shores of Derwentwater, and with plenty on offer in the town itself, it’s hard to know where to start.
+We’re here to let you know all the things you should definitely do on your first ever trip to Keswick.
+And chances are, it won’t be your last!

-For more tips and suggestions, get in touch on 017687 80571 for advice from our team of local people.
+For more tips and suggestions, get in touch for advice from our team of local people.
 Or browse our many wonderful holiday cottages in Keswick.

 Pick your perfect route from our Keswick walking guides.

 One of Keswick’s biggest draws is its fabulous position on the lake of Derwentwater.
 This is a veritable playground that you can explore in, on or around the water.
 The Keswick Launch regularly cruises the lake, allowing you to either do a full lap or stop off at the various jetties and explore further afield.
 Alternatively, why not hire (or bring) your own boat and set out yourself?
 Rowing boats, kayaks, canoes and paddleboards are available for hire around the lake.
 Or you can even try a spot of wild swimming!